Mnho229/cs485project4/README.md

 Getting no signal here so communicate through here.
 Our repo should be fine.
 No need to start another one. jesus these random styling for text.

+Going to go ahead and make a launch pad for us.

 PLANNING:

 User Input Loop